hpe-dev-incubator/hpe-dev-portal/content/blog/getting-started-with-volume-snapshots-on-a-kubernetes-cluster-in-hpe-greenlake-for-private-cloud-enterprise.md

-In K8s, a persistent volume (PV) is a piece of storage in the cluster that has been provisioned, either statically by an administor or dynamically using *StorageClasses*.
+In K8s, a persistent volume (PV) is a piece of storage in the cluster that has been provisioned, either statically by an administrator or dynamically using *StorageClasses*.
 It provides a way for data to persist beyond the lifecycle of individual Pods.
 PV provides the necessary data persistence for stateful applications, ensuring that they function correctly even in the event of Pod or node failures.
 It's a key component in managing storage in K8s.
 Backing up PVs is then becoming a critical aspect of managing stateful applications in K8s.

 A volume snapshot is a copy of the data stored in a PV in K8s at a specific point in time.
 It provides the ability to create snapshot of a PV from stateful applications.
 Volume snapshot can be used to back up data of a PV, restore a PV from a previous state, or create a new PV from a snapshot.
 Volume snapshot provides K8s users with a standardized way to copy the contents of a PV at a particular point in time without creating an entirely new volume.
-This functionality enables, for example, database administrators to backup databases before perfoming edit or delete modifications.
+This functionality enables, for example, database administrators to backup databases before performing edit or delete modifications.